 Hazardous Household Waste:

-- ➜ 4' & 8' florescent bulbs, please take CFLs to Home Depot for recycling
+- Please take CFLs (coiled bulbs) to Home Depot or Lowes for recycling

-Tires are only accepted (off the rim) during weekend rubbish hours in late summer/early fall for one month.
+Tires are only accepted (off the rim) for one month only, during weekend rubbish hours in late summer/early fall for one month.
 Please call for an updated time.

-Computers can be recycled, either place them on your treelawn in front of the blue recycling cart (on the street side) or drop them off at the Service Department office during regular working hours, 7:00 AM -3:00 PM, Monday through Friday.
+Computers can be recycled, please drop them off at the Service Department office during regular working hours, 7:00am-3:00pm, Monday through Friday.